By Luke Keck

 Assistant City Manager Kate Thomas asserted that the city wants to avoid the types of miscommunications and failures that happened while building previous parks in the city, specifically the Mira Loma and Panther Valley skate parks.

 “Inclusiveness is a big thing,” Thomas remarked.
-“It’s the main goal…We want to be responsive [to the community] and do it right because we have a chance to do something really meaningful.”
+“It’s the main goal…We want to be responsive and do it right because we have a chance to do something really meaningful.”

 Josh Willis, the representative for ARC, agreed with Thomas.

 Despite previously taking criticism from some skateboarders in Reno for their use of prefabricated materials in their parks, Willis assured that ARC would not quit until their designs matched up with the community’s visions as much as possible, saying that “ here to design what you guys want…our job’s not done until you guys are 100% happy.”